bvjones/CV/readme.md

 <h3>Skills</h3>
 <ul>
-<li><b>Logical thinker</b> - Being a former Operations manager, having to use logic on a daily basis to solve problems.
+<li><b>Logical thinker</b> - Being a former Operations manager, I was used to using logic on a daily basis to solve problems.
 <li><b>Inquisitive</b> - Asks a lot of questions to gain an understanding of things I don't know or fully understand.
 <li><b>Organised</b> - Used to being very structured and working methodically through challenges and problems.
 <li><b>Communication</b> - Very good communication skills due to working in large teams.